o3de/o3de.org/content/docs/user-guide/features/visualization/animation/animation-editor/node.md

 ---
-description: ' See the following Animation Editor nodes when creating your animation graph in Amazon Lumberyard. '
+description: ' See the following Animation Editor nodes when creating your animation graph in Open 3D Engine. '
 title: 'Animation Editor Nodes'
 ---
 # Animation Editor Nodes {#animation-editor-node}